 Then, the victim of mobbing is addressing the individual who is the mobber, indirectly, with the aim to resolve the dispute amicably.
 The employee’s request is then forwarded to the employer.

 The employer’s obligation is to offer mediation as a possibility to resolve the dispute.
 In order for the whole procedure to be implemented in accordance with the Law, it is best to provide clear guidelines and steps which all participants in the proceeding have to adhere to, by adopting a Rulebook on protection from workplace harassment.
 If there is no such Rulebook, you can easily overlook some of the key responsibilities.

 A mediator should be a person of trust for both parties in the dispute – the mediator does not represent any of the parties, but mediates between them, with the aim of finding the best solution for both parties.

-The mediator can propose their proposal of dispute resolution to the parties, but they have no power to force the parties to act in any way.
+The mediator may suggest a possible way to resolve the dispute to the parties, but they have no power to force the parties to act in any way.

 The process of mediation at the employer may be resolved by:

 - the parties concluding a written agreement – which includes measures directed towards stopping the behavior which represents harassment, i.e. excluding the possibility of continuing the harassment,